About Lisa Schmidt, MS, LAC

 A Holistic Approach To Healing

-My overall goal is to help people understand that change is possible.
+My overall goal is to help people understand that change is possible, and there is a source of true nourishment.
+(SPOILER ALERT!
+It’s not Food!!)
 And, with an integrated, individualized approach, it is possible to feel better and continue to feel good for the rest of your life.
 There is a direct relationship between food and mood, and whole foods, joyful exercise, mindfulness techniques, effective stress management strategies and an integration of psychotherapy and somatic therapy can dramatically shift how you experience the world and feel physically, mentally and emotionally.
 Everything I do is based in science, realistic and tailored to your unique personality, history, lifestyle, needs and personal goals.
 Despite what many weight loss, diet and other health-related programs out there say, there is no one-size-fits-all approach to healing, although I firmly believe that there is a healing path for everyone.
 It’s simply a matter of working holistically with a trusted guide and specialist to figure out what works specifically for you.
 If you are ready and willing to make realistic, informed changes—even if they are small at first—you can significantly and sustainably improve the trajectory of your life.